cyrano007/skillcloud/README.md

 Skill Cloud [![Build Status][circleci-badge]][circleci-url]
 =============================

-This is visializing skill of namikingsoft like cloud.
+This is visializing skill of namikingsoft like cloud.  s http://blog.namiking.net/skillcloud/
-http://blog.namiking.net/skillcloud/